Sharing State Between Prompts and Programs¶

 Loss & Training¶

-Nightjar involves no model training; its contribution is at the programming-systems level.
-The core technical challenge lies in mapping the LLM's natural language output to correct program operations.
+Nightjar does not involve model training; its contribution is at the programming system level.
+The core technical challenge is reliably mapping the LLM's natural language output to the correct program operations—specifically the step where handlers actualize effects in the host language.

 Key Experimental Results¶